 Prioritize your opportunities.

-After determining the best scholarship opportunities for you, develop a scholarship rating system.
-In other words, list the pros and cons of each potential scholarship.
+After determining the best scholarship opportunities, develop a scholarship rating system.
+List the pros and cons of each potential scholarship.
 For example, if you meet all the requirements for a full-tuition scholarship that is months away from the application deadline, there would be few cons on your list.
 However, a scholarship only providing a minimal award that is only a few weeks away from the application deadline would probably have very few pros on your list.
-After rating each scholarship, you will have a better idea of what scholarships are worth your time and effort.
+After rating each scholarship, you will have a better idea of what scholarships are worth your time and effort, and which are not.

-Now that you've determined the scholarships worth pursuing, even if your list is a lot smaller from when you began your search, begin filling out application forms and complete any requirements for the scholarships that most interest you.
+Now that you've determined which scholarships worth pursuing and which are not, begin filling out application forms.
+Complete any requirements for the scholarships that are a fit and make sure to submit your application by the application deadline.
 Be confident and seek assistance if needed.